Publish Data Using SQL

 Submitting an external load uses the following parameters:

-: Load ID returned by the load initialization. -
+• load_id: the load ID returned by the load initialization.

-: Name of the integration job to process this load. -
+• integration_job: the name of the integration job to process this load.

-: name of the user who has initialized the external load.
-This user may or may not be a user defined in the security realm of the application server.
+• user_name: the name of the user who has initialized the external load.
+This user may or may not be defined in the security realm of the application server.

-function call submits an external load identified by its Load ID and returns a Batch ID.
+The SUBMIT_LOAD function call submits an external load identified by its load ID and returns a batch ID.
 It is performed on the repository database schema.

 vBatch_id := <repository_schema>.INTEGRATION_LOAD.SUBMIT_LOAD(